 King Street – victory or reprieve?

 Hammersmith was handed the Christmas present we most wanted by Save Our Skyline.
 The group’s four year campaign against the Council’s plan to ruin the historic riverside reached a crescendo in December.
 At the end of a four-hour planning committee, attended by 500 people, the seven Conservative councillors voted in favour of the universally-loathed scheme.
 It would mean building on the cinema and Furnivall Gardens, replacing affordable homes with luxury high rise – and of course subsidising new offices for the councillors themselves.
+So SOS took the battle to City Halland the Mayor backed residents’ criticisms, forcing the Council to withdraw its request for approval.
+SOS were celebrating this week, while at the same time wondering if this was a tactical delay until after the Mayoral election in May.

 That is certainly some pundits’ view, and many Boriswatchers would agree.
 For the past four years he has been happy to rubber-stamp the maddest H&F schemes, including this one.
 He is also no stranger to the site’s developer, Helical Bar.
 He also seems to have u-turned to back residents rather than the Council-developer on the plans to demolish homes in West Ken.